rufimelo99/lm-insecure-bias/README.md

 ### Step 1 — Process the Raw SeCommits Dataset

 Fetches commit diffs from the GitHub API and produces a filtered JSONL with `prior_version` (vulnerable) and `after_version` (safe) code snippets.

+> The final dataset produced by this step is also available directly on Hugging Face at [rufimelo/DeltaSecommits](https://huggingface.co/datasets/rufimelo/DeltaSecommits), so you can skip Steps 1–2 and load it from there.

 ```bash
 python sec_aware_cl/secommits/process_json.py \